frenchcokes/Streamlit-Job-Data-App/README.md

 Small website built with Streamlit to display job application statistics and graphs.
+Automatically pulls the data from my job tracking google spreadsheets and updates real time.
 Available at: https://frenchcoke.streamlit.app/